kubernetes-sigs/blixt/README.md

 > (KIND)][kind] clusters.
 You can generate a new development cluster for testing
 > with `make build.cluster`.

+Due to kernel permission requirements for eBPF programs the cluster requires the possibility to run the containers with root permissions.
+Error messages during the startup of the `dataplane` indicating permissions issues or an error showing `Argument list too long` are signs for limited container permission.

+Running `podman` as system service works to deploy the dataplane within a `kind` cluster.

+Setting kernel options like `kernel.perf_event_paranoid` or `kernel.unprivileged_bpf_disabled` is not sufficient for running the `dataplane` (on kernel version `6.15`).

 Deploy the [Gateway API] [CRDs]:

 ```console